-Directed Study and Correspondence Courses
+Directed Study

-Directed study and correspondence courses may be taken by students who have mitigating circumstances that prevent their taking regularly-scheduled classes.
-Written approval must be obtained in advance from the Provost for directed study and correspondence courses.
-There is a limit of twelve (12) semester hours that any student may take by directed study and/or correspondence during their academic career at Martin Methodist College.
+A directed study may be taken by students who have mitigating circumstances that prevent their taking regularly-scheduled classes.
+Students must complete a Directed Study Form with appropriate signatures and final approval granted by the Provost.
+There is a limit of twelve (12) semester hours that any student may take by directed study during their academic career at Martin Methodist College.
 This limit may not include more than three (3) hours of lower-level courses nor more than nine (9) hours of upper-level courses.
 Registration for directed study courses must be during a scheduled registration period.
 Permission to take a class by directed study is contingent upon the student having a 3.0 GPA or above, along with approval of the faculty member involved and the Provost.
-A Directed Study fee of \$120 is charged for each hour of credit, along with regular tuition charges for the class.
+A Directed Study fee of \$150 is charged for each hour of credit, along with regular tuition charges for the class.
 A student may not take a course by directed study if he/she has previously taken and failed the course.
-No correspondence courses are allowed during the last 36 hours of enrollment prior to graduation.